Women's, Gender, and Sexuality Studies Master of Arts Degree Program

-A Master’s degree in Women’s Studies prepares students for graduate work and professional training in a variety of fields.
-Students who earn an M.A. in Women’s Studies may apply for further graduate study in women’s studies doctoral programs, or profession study in law, social welfare, or public administration.
+A Master’s degree in Women’s, Gender, and Sexuality Studies prepares students for graduate work and professional training in a variety of fields.
+Students who earn an M.A. in Women’s, Gender, and Sexuality Studies may apply for further graduate study in women’s studies doctoral programs, or profession study in law, social welfare, or public administration.
 They also find employment in community agencies (women’s centers, counseling centers, battered women’s shelters, rape crisis centers, women’s health centers, and women’s vocational agencies), in diversity education (in schools, government agencies, and business), and with campus-based women’s centers.

-Program Leading to the Master of Arts in Women's Studies
+Program Leading to the Master of Arts in Women's, Gender, and Sexuality Studies

 (32 Credits Minimum)

 Wss 510 Graduate Orientation in Women’s Studies (1-2)

 Wss 590 Research Seminar in Women’s Studies (4)

 Three courses that form a coherent field of study and that are chosen in consultation with the Graduate Director.

 - Intersectionality (3-4 credits)